 Testing of samples is performed by the National Reference Laboratory (Department of Molecular Diagnostic, Foot and Mouth Disease, Virological, Rickettsial and Exotic Diseases of the Directorate of Athens Veterinary Center of the Ministry of Rural Development and Food).
-The number of expected suspicions (250) for the 2023 programme includes suspicions/cases caused by other viruses within the differential diagnosis mainly by ecthyma.
-Taking into account Greece's close proximity to countries where the disease occurs, enhanced surveillance is implemented, and differential diagnosis includes also FMD and PPR.

 - c) Implementing entities compensation: who performs the compensation?
-Who pays? - (e.g. compensation is paid by the central level of the state veterinary services, or compensation is paid by an insurance fund fed by compulsory farmers contribution)
+Who pays? - (e.g. compensation is paid by the central level of the state veterinary services, - or compensation is paid by an insurance fund fed by compulsory farmers contribution)

-Compensations are paid by the central level of the state veterinary services, after submission of relative requests by the local Veterinary Authorities thereto.
+Compensations are paid by the central level of the state veterinary services, after submission of the relative requests by the local Veterinary Authorities.